siddharthsingh007/Projects/README.md

 ## Project Descriptions:
 1. **Find Stalker App** 🕵️‍♂️
    - This app is developed to find and address cyberbullying.
-It helps to locate the perpetrator, retrieve their email ID, and phone number for further action.
+It helps to locate the perpetrator, and retrieve their email ID, and phone number for further action.

 2. **Gemini Pro Gen-AI App** 🧠
    - Features: